Alexander Gordon, 12th Earl of Sutherland

 Alexander Gordon, 12th Earl of Sutherland (died 1594) was a Scottish landowner.

 Early life

-He was the son of John Gordon, 11th Earl of Sutherland and Marion Seton.
+He was the son of John Gordon, 11th Earl of Sutherland and his second wife Lady Helen Stewart, daughter of John Stewart, 3rd Earl of Lennox and widow of William Hay, 6th Earl of Erroll.

-When he was about fifteen years old in 1567, his parents were poisoned at Helmsdale Castle by Isobel Sinclair, the wife of Gordon of Gartly.
+When he was about fifteen years old in 1567, his father and step mother were poisoned at Helmsdale Castle by Isobel Sinclair, the wife of Gordon of Gartly.
 Isobel Sinclair's own son also died, but the fifteen-year-old heir of Sutherland, Alexander Gordon was unharmed.
 He was made to marry the daughter of George Sinclair, 4th Earl of Caithness, Barbara Sinclair, who was more than twice his age.

 Feud with the Earls of Caithness

 In 1569, he escaped from the Sinclair family to Huntly Castle.
 He started proceedings to divorce Barbara Sinclair.
 She died in 1573, and he married Jean Gordon, the former wife of the Earl of Bothwell, who had also been living at Huntly.
 In 1570, the Battle of Torran-Roy had taken place between the forces of George Sinclair, 4th Earl of Caithness and Alexander Gordon, 12th Earl of Sutherland.
 Caithness was initially defeated by Sutherland's vassals the Murrays of Aberscross, but he returned to besiege the Murrays at Dornoch after which several of them were beheaded.